maplibre/martin/docs/src/sources-pg-functions.md

 $$ LANGUAGE plpgsql IMMUTABLE STRICT PARALLEL SAFE;
 ```

+## Function with Query Parameters
+Users may add a `query` parameter to pass additional parameters to the function.

+_**TODO**: Modify this example to actually use the query parameters._

 ```sql, ignore
 CREATE OR REPLACE
     FUNCTION function_zxy_query(z integer, x integer, y integer, query_params json)